Information about the School Curriculum

 All the classrooms enjoy the facility of interactive whiteboards that support the quality of teaching and learning.

-We encourage children to understand the need for safety, help them develop skills such as co-ordination and working with others in a team, and discuss positive attitudes to sport including the ability to cope with success and failure.
+We encourage children to understand the need for safety, help them develop skills such as co-ordination, working with others and discuss positive attitudes to sport including the ability to cope with success and failure.

 PSHE AND CITIZENSHIP

-We aim to promote good patterns of behaviour in personal, social, and health education.
-We also provide learning experiences that enable children to develop the necessary skills to participate in their local community and within the wider society.
-‘Circle Time’ is used for discussion of themes and issues and children are encouraged to seek resolution of problems and issues.
+Within this subject, that is interwoven into all aspects of school life and learning, the school promotes good patterns of behaviour in personal, social, and health education.
+We provide learning experiences that enable children to develop the necessary skills to participate in their local community and within wider society as a whole.
+Termly ‘Circle Time’ sessions are used for discussion of themes and issues topical within society or school life and children are encouraged to seek resolutions to problems within them or to develop better strategies for coping.

-The school provides opportunities for children to learn about themselves as developing individuals and to become responsible members of their community.
+The school provides opportunities for children to learn about themselves as developing individuals and to become responsible and active citizens in their community.

 SEX AND RELATIONSHIP EDUCATION